-A question I’ve gotten a lot lately is how to eat a real food diet on a tight budget.
+A question I’ve gotten a lot lately is how to eat healthy on a budget.
 I can certainly sympathize, since this was one of my biggest struggles when we started eating this way.

 Along the way, I’ve discovered a few resources and money saving tricks for stretching a budget while eating healthy foods, so I’ve compiled them in hopes that they can help you too!

-Tip #1: Most Important Factor In Eating Healthy Without Breaking the Bank- Meal Planning!
+Tip #1: Most Important Factor to Eat Healthy on a Budget- Meal Planning!

 This alone has made the biggest difference in reducing our food budget and staying on track eating healthy foods.
 Meal planning allows me to make some foods ahead and have them available for lunches or to re-purpose for dinners.